+(f) The installation of embedded or other types of thermocouples for measuring brake pad or shoe temperature during brake particle emissions tests in the context of this UN GTR is strongly discouraged.

 Brake temperature shall be reported in the Time-Based file as described in Table 13.6. in paragraph 13.4.
 The testing facility shall use these thermocouple readings for reporting brake temperature during all testing sections.
 As an example, the testing facility shall use the temperature readings of the embedded thermocouples in the Time-Based file (Tbrake) to check the correct application of the initial temperature at the individual trips of the WLTP-Brake cycle in accordance with the specifications described in paragraph 9.2.

 8.4.
 Brake Positioning